geek-cookbook/geek-cookbook/docs/recipes/archivebox.md

 ---
+title: Run Archivebox on Docker Swarm
-title: Archivebox - bookmark manager for your self-hosted stack
+description: Archivebox - bookmark manager for your self-hosted stack
+recipe: Archivebox
 ---

 # Archivebox

 [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) is a self-hosted internet archiving solution to collect and save sites you wish to view offline.